Birch-san/birchlabs-site/src/_posts/2018-05-11-a-soundfont-vst-for-macos.markdown

   - fluidsynth has its own clock, so it knows this block starts where the previous one ended
   - fluidsynth has its own sample rate, which we keep updated

+Summary:
+MIDI messages go in.
+We render the MIDI messages through the fluidsynth synthesiser.
+Then we output audio.